 Contributions from individual sites will be accountable through separate accounts and a public record will be kept to identify how each contribution is spent.
 Contributions will be recorded by the applicant's name, the site address and planning application reference number to ensure the individual commuted sums can be accounted for.
 Annually, a statement will be published on the Council's website with a summary of the total contributions received for each area of the Guidance and what they have been spent on.
-Eligible costs for expenditure will include funding for two Officer Posts to assist in the implementation of the Developer Contributions and Affordable Housing policies.
+Eligible costs for expenditure will include funding for three Officer Posts to assist in the implementation of the Developer Contributions and Affordable Housing policies.
 Each account will be audited through the usual internal audit procedures.

-All accounts are ring fenced for meeting the particular infrastructure requirement.
+3.19 All accounts are ring fenced for meeting the particular infrastructure requirement.
 Each section of this Guidance will set out the parameters for the use of funds, identifying the type of use to be made and the geographical area in which they can be spent.
 Where a contribution has been made developers will be able to reclaim any money not invested in the infrastructure it was required after the following time periods for date of payment to the Council:

 - Primary Education 10 Years;

 - Auchterarder A9 Junction No return of contributions;

 - Transport Infrastructure 10 Years;

-- Affordable Housing 5 Years;
+- Affordable Housing 5 Years.

+Developers will have 12 months in which to reclaim any contribution.
 Where contributions are returned, interest will be made payable at 0.25% below the Bank of Scotland base rate.

-Phasing of Payments
+3.20 Phasing of Payments

 Where a Planning Obligation is entered into, applicants have the option to phase payments over the lifetime of a development.
-The following outlines the standard phasing schedule of contribution payments to be used when completing legal Planning Obligations.
+The Council will set out a phasing schedule of contribution payments through the assessment of the planning application which is to be used when completing legal Planning Obligations.
 The acceptance of this phasing will speed up the completion of Planning Obligations.
-It should be noted that developers are not bound by this protocol, but where a bespoke agreement is required, discussions should be entered into at the outset of the submission of a planning application so as not to delay the processing of the Planning Obligation.
+It should be noted that developers are not bound by this protocol, but where a bespoke agreement is required; discussions should be entered into at the outset of the submission of a planning application so as not to delay the processing of the Planning Obligation.
+Where a Planning Obligation is entered into the contribution requirement may be index linked.